Mr-SHAAD/coursera-git-project11/README.md

 # coursera-git-project11
-This is my first GitHub repository for Coursera Introduction to Git and GitHub course
+This is a simple repository created as part of the Coursera "Introduction to Git and GitHub" course (Module 3 Assignment).